 Viruses are the most common infectious causes of mouth sores.
 Cold sores of the lip and, less commonly, ulcers on the palate caused by the herpes simplex virus Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
 This very contagious viral infection... read more are perhaps the most well known.
 However, many other viruses can cause mouth sores.
 Varicella-zoster, the virus responsible for chickenpox as well as the painful skin disorder called shingles Shingles Shingles is a painful skin rash caused by a viral infection that results from reactivation of the varicella-zoster virus, the virus that causes chickenpox.
 What causes the virus to reactive... read more , can cause multiple sores to form on one side of the mouth.
 These sores are the result of a flare-up of the virus, which, just like herpes simplex virus, never leaves the body.
 Occasionally, the mouth remains painful for months or years or even permanently after the sores have healed.

 The yeast Candida albicans is a normal resident of the mouth.
-However, it can overgrow in people who have taken antibiotics or corticosteroids or who have a weak immune system, such as people with AIDS Acquired immunodeficiency syndrome (AIDS) Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more .
+However, it can overgrow in people who have taken antibiotics or corticosteroids or who have a weak immune system, such as people with AIDS Acquired immunodeficiency syndrome (AIDS) Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more .
 Candida can cause whitish, cheese-like patches that destroy the top layer of the lining of the mouth (thrush) when wiped off.
 Sometimes only flat, red areas appear.

 Injury or irritation